Bettehem/AndroidTools/README.md

 For you maven users out there, AndroidTools is available in the `mavenCentral()` repo too!

 # ChangeLog

+#### v.1.1.7
+-Added new Time constructor:
+    *You can now create Time Objects with passing milliseconds to the constructor.

 #### v.1.1.63-beta (Might contain bugs)
 -Fixed CustomAlertDialog bugs, hopefully all of them.